Automattic/jetpack/projects/packages/wp-js-data-sync/README.md

 #### A more complex example:

 Here's an example that's going to handle an entry called `favorite_posts`.

+This is going to store a list of post IDs in the database, but the REST API will receive and return a list of post objects.

 ```php
 class Favorite_Posts extends Data_Sync_Entry_Handler {